-Brits spend more than £12.2 billion a year servicing and maintaining their vehicles, according to the latest official figures by the Society of Motor Manufacturers and Traders.
-According to the same estimates, each driver spends £695.39 a year in maintaining and servicing their motor.
+Brits spend more than £12.2 billion a year servicing and maintaining their vehicles, according to official figures from the Society of Motor Manufacturers and Traders (SMMT).
+According to their estimates, each driver spends £695.39 a year in maintaining and servicing their car.

-However, were all drivers to switch to an electric car, this figure would drop by 70 per cent, according to Government estimates.
+However, if all drivers to switched to an electric car, this figure would drop by 70 per cent, according to Government estimates.
 This is because electric vehicles are cheaper to maintain and service than their petrol and diesel counterparts.

 How much do electric vehicles cost to service?

 The reason electric vehicles are cheaper to maintain than their petrol and diesel counterparts is because they come with fewer moving parts, fluids, and ‘wear and tear’ items.
 Simply put, there are fewer items that need replacing, such as clutches, cambelts and oils.
-This also means there are fewer components that can go wrong – meaning electric vehicles should prove more reliable in the future, too.
+This means there are fewer components that can go wrong, meaning electric vehicles should prove more reliable in the long term, too.

 According to the Government’s Go Ultra Low campaign’s research, electric vehicles will cost 70 per cent less than their petrol and diesel counterparts to maintain.
 However, at the moment, manufacturers aren’t discounting electric vehicle servicing costs by that much.

 For example, a three-year service plan on a BMW i3 costs from £239.
 Compared with a BMW 2 Series, drivers save £60 over three years.
 Against a 3 Series they save £160.

 The same goes for other brands.
 Nissan, for example, charges £149 for its Service Plan when purchasing an electric vehicle, rising to £199 for petrols and £219 for diesels.

 The real savings are to be made when it comes to replacing parts after the warranty runs out.
 Electric cars don’t need oil filters, and have no cambelts or other items that are costly to replace.